Michael Wenning: Early life

 Wenning was born in Cape Town.
-He was educated at Texas Christian University (Master of Divinity) in Fort Worth, Texas and New York University (master's in both psychology and counseling).
+He was educated at Texas Christian University (Master of Divinity) in Fort Worth, Texas, and New York University (master's in both psychology and counseling).

 Career

 From 1969 to 1977, he was pastor of a Presbyterian church in Durban, South Africa.
 In 1977 he returned to the United States where he worked for the next three decades as a pastor in various Presbyterian Church (U.S.A.) congregations.
-He served as the senior pastor at the Pleasant Hills Community Presbyterian Church in Pleasant Hills, Pennsylvania more than nine years, between January 1977 and August 1986.
+He served as the senior pastor at the Pleasant Hills Community Presbyterian Church in Pleasant Hills, Pennsylvania, more than nine years, between January 1977 and August 1986.

 Reagan funeral

 He was notably the senior pastor at Bel Air Presbyterian Church from 1995 to 2001.
 There he developed a close relationship with church members Ronald and Nancy Reagan.
-He notably conducted President Reagan's interment service on June 7, 2004 following the latter's death and state funeral.
+He notably conducted President Reagan's interment service on June 7, 2004, following the latter's death and state funeral.

 Death

-Wenning died in 2011, just one week before his 76th birthday, at his home in Mission Viejo, California from kidney failure resulting from leukemia.
+Wenning died in 2011, at age 75, at his home in Mission Viejo, California, from kidney failure resulting from leukemia.
 He is survived by his wife Freda and his two daughters.